-Stephanie started her career as a Licensed Artist when she signed with Licensing Agent, Alicia Dauber and first manufacturer (Studio M) in 2012 to go on and reproduce her popular poles.
+Stephanie was the first artist to introduce the very concept of the Art Pole.
+Stephanie began her career as a Licensed Artist when she signed with Licensing Agent, Alicia Dauber and first manufacturer (Studio M) in 2012 to go on and reproduce her popular poles.
 As soon as the Art Poles hit the retail market, they were an instant success.
 Awarded the Best New Product by New York Retailer Magazine, the poles began popping up everywhere, from schools to hospitals, to private gardens and houses of worship all over the country.
 There is even one planted at the oldest school building in America located in the Jamestown Settlement of Williamsburg, Virginia.
 Stephanie continues to receive national acclaim for her whimsical and colorful designs that can be found today on numerous garden and home decor products distributed both nationally and globally.
 This once self-proclaimed “crafter” has become an artist in her own right.
 “I was once told that art is something that evokes a response from it’s viewer… I know I do that.
 I am an artist!"

 Stephanie and her family reside in the picturesque Pacific Northwest town of Bellingham, Washington.
 When not in her studio workshop, she can most often be found in muck boots, working her property and gardens or tending to her daughter, Isabel and their beloved dogs named Stella and Gidget.